-Another reason is arithmetic.
-Mechanical engineering is oversupplied, and it stays oversupplied because every incoming class is told the same comforting story.
-When more people enter a crowded field, wages flatten, leverage disappears, and “opportunity” quietly turns into competition with your own classmates.
-Sharing this site is one of the few ways that feedback ever reaches the front end of the pipeline, before the sunk-cost reflex kicks in.
+When more people enter an already crowded field, wages flatten, leverage disappears, and opportunity quietly turns into competition.
+Sharing this site is one of the few ways feedback ever reaches the front end of the pipeline, before the sunk-cost reflex kicks in.
+The people who know mechanical engineering best do not recommend it to their own children (see Reason #53).
+That should tell you something.

 This blog does not.